UFC 243: Adesanya vs. Whittaker | Event Profile, Full Results & Legacy

 Introduction

 UFC 243: Adesanya vs. Whittaker — October 5, 2019, Marvel Stadium, Melbourne, Victoria, Australia.
 In front of 57,127 fans — the largest crowd in UFC history at the time — Israel Adesanya unified the UFC Middleweight Championship by stopping Robert Whittaker with punches at 3:33 of round two.
 Adesanya entered as interim champion, having beaten Kelvin Gastelum at UFC 236.
 Whittaker held the undisputed title but had been inactive since emergency intestinal surgery forced him from the main event at UFC 234.
-The unification fight was held on Australian soil — Whittaker’s home country — in a stadium that had sold out within hours of announcement.
 The atmosphere was unlike anything the UFC had produced before or since on Australian soil.

-The co-main event saw Alexander Volkanovski defeat Jose Aldo by unanimous decision, earning the FW title shot that would make him champion at UFC 245.
-The Melbourne crowd, emotionally invested in Whittaker’s bid to retain the title on home soil, witnessed one of the most significant nights in Australian MMA history.
+The co-main event saw Dan Hooker defeat Al Iaquinta by unanimous decision in a lightweight bout.
+The Melbourne crowd, emotionally invested in Whittaker's bid to retain the title on home soil, witnessed one of the most significant nights in Australian MMA history.

 Quick Stats